bettycakez/blog/content/posts/startup_fundraising_ops_guide.md

 ## Closing thoughts

-This Tweet by[@stuartblitz](https://twitter.com/StuartBlitz/) at the beginning of the year was one of the inspos behind this post:
+This Tweet by [@stuartblitz](https://twitter.com/StuartBlitz/) was one of the inspos behind this post:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">If you&#39;re in health tech, there are generally only 3 ways to raise new VC money right now:<br><br>1) Genuinely don&#39;t need it<br>2) FOMO with an actually competitive process <br>3) Good fortune</p>&mdash; Stuart Blitz (@StuartBlitz) <a href="https://twitter.com/StuartBlitz/status/1742579302619652193?ref_src=twsrc%5Etfw">January 3, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>